apace100/origins-docs/docs/types/power_types/prevent_entity_use.md

 Prevents the player that has the power from "using" (right-clicking) an entity and executes a bi-entity action, item action and/or give an item upon being prevented.

+For the `bientity_action` and `bientity_condition`, the actor is the entity that tries to use (right-click while having the power) the target entity.

 Type ID: `origins:prevent_entity_use`